getodk/docs/docs/form-audit-log.rst

 You may add the location of events to the log.
 To do this, add the following parameters to the XLSForm.
 All three parameters are required.

-:tc:`location-priority`
+``location-priority``
   `high-accuracy`: The most accurate location provided by the device, regardless of power use.

   `balanced`: Block level accuracy (~100 meters).
-Uses less power than :tc:`high-accuracy`.
+Uses less power than ``high-accuracy``.

   `low-power`: City level accuracy (~10 kilometers).
-Uses less power than :tc:`balanced`.
+Uses less power than ``balanced``.

   `no-power`: No locations will be returned unless another application on the device has requested location updates.
 Uses no additional power.

-:tc:`location-min-interval`
+``location-min-interval``
   The desired minimum time, in seconds, at which location updates will be fetched by the device.

-:tc:`location-max-age`
+``location-max-age``
   The maximum time, in seconds, locations will be considered valid by the device.
-Must be greater than or equal to :tc:`location-min-interval`.
+Must be greater than or equal to ``location-min-interval``.

 .. csv-table:: survey
   :header: type, name, parameters

   audit, audit, location-priority=balanced location-min-interval=60 location-max-age=120

-When location tracking is enabled, ODK Collect requests location updates from Android periodically, with an interval determined by :tc:`location-min-interval`.
-The requests are sent with :tc:`location-priority` to ensure Android does not use more power than is desired.
+When location tracking is enabled, ODK Collect requests location updates from Android periodically, with an interval determined by ``location-min-interval``.
+The requests are sent with ``location-priority`` to ensure Android does not use more power than is desired.

 When Collect receives the location updates, it stores the locations in a timestamped cache.
-At the time of an event, Collect checks the cache for locations stored over the last :tc:`location-max-age` and returns the most accurate location in the cache.
+At the time of an event, Collect checks the cache for locations stored over the last ``location-max-age`` and returns the most accurate location in the cache.

-For the most accurate locations, set :tc:`location-priority` to `high-accuracy`.
-For the most recent locations, use low numbers for :tc:`location-min-interval` and :tc:`location-max-age`.
+For the most accurate locations, set ``location-priority`` to `high-accuracy`.
+For the most recent locations, use low numbers for ``location-min-interval`` and ``location-max-age``.

 .. note::